 (i.e., skeletal muscle PCr recovery rate constant and cardiac PCr/ATP ratio) in

-DLBCL patients during treatment with R-CHOP.
+patients with cancer during chemotherapy.
 Furthermore, we will assess the

-feasibility of undergoing the study measurements for patients with DLBCL during
+feasibility of undergoing the study measurements for patients with cancer during

-intensive R-CHOP treatment and explore the association between changes in in
+intensive cancer treatment and explore the association between changes in in

 vivo measured mitochondrial function in skeletal and cardiac muscle tissue and